Eating and drinking outdoors has become a real way of life over the last couple of years, so here’s where to head for some toasty toasting.

-Sat in a prime spot in City Square, Restaurant Bar & Grill has an arc of tables and chairs along its outside stretch, complete with big umbrellas and numerous heaters.
+Sat in a prime spot in City Square, Restaurant Bar & Grill has a series of tipis along its outside stretch, complete with a bar and numerous heaters.
 In other words, you won’t be exposed to the cold or the rain here, so take up a prime people-watching position and take your pick from one of the many menus.
 They tick all the boxes here, with separate offerings for coeliacs, vegetarians, vegans and kids.
 Feast on tamarind-glazed heritage beetroot, oysters or sashimi and sup from a huge wine list.

 Restaurant Bar & Grill, The Old Post Office, 3 City Square, Leeds, West Yorkshire, LS1 2AN.

 Take your pick of two terraces at Headrow House, one spilling out from cocktail bar Redondo Beach, the other – Kennedy Meadows – up another flight of steps.
 Both have plenty of covered areas, as well as heaters to take the edge off the cold.
 Get your groove on to DJs on the lower of the two terraces, before making your way up the stairs with cocktails, craft beer and the wonderful tank-fresh beer from Pilsner Urquell.
 Fill a hole with the Spitz kebabs from the Ox Club kitchen – the doner meat here is a cut above and there’s a vegan one too.